davidongora/50-DAYS-0F-PYTHON/README.md

 Extra Challenge: Largest Number
 Write a function called largest_number that takes a list of integers and re-arrange the individual digits to create the largest number possible.
 For example, if you pass the following as an argument: list1 = [3, 67, 87, 9, 2].
 Your code should return the number in this exact format: 9,877,632 as the largest number.

+Day 29: Middle Figure
+Write a function called middle_figure that takes two parameters a, and b.
+The two parameters are strings.
+The function joins the two strings and finds the middle element.
+If the combined string has a middle element, the function should return the element, otherwise, return ‘no middle figure’.
+Use ‘make love’ as an argument for a and ‘not wars’ as an argument for b.
+Your function should return ‘e’ as the middle element.
+Whitespaces should be removed.